iameberedavid/Indian-Start-Up-Funding-Analysis/README.md

 8.Which ten headquarters received the least funding?
 9.What is the trend of funding received by start-ups in the top 5 headquarters from 2018 to 2021?

 The tools used for this project are Jupyter Notebook and Power BI.
-The python libraries used on Jupyter Notebook are pandas, numpy, matplotlib, seaborn and scipy.
+The python libraries used on Jupyter Notebook are pandas, numpy, matplotlib, seaborn, scipy and os.